PawseySC/container-workflows/_episodes/10-python.md

 #### a) re-use the image we have just built ####

-On our Docker machine let us push the container image we created above to Docker Hub.
-You'll need a free account (`marcodelapierre` in this example).
+On our Docker machine let us push the container image we created above to Docker Hub; you'll need a free account.

-First we must give the image a name that complies with the Hub's nomenclature (see previous episode on build).
-To this end we'll use `docker tag`:
+First we must give the image a name that complies with the Hub's nomenclature (see previous episode on build):

 ```
-$ docker tag python-demo marcodelapierre/python-demo
+$ docker tag python-demo <your-dockerhub-account>/python-demo
 ```
 {: .bash}

 Now let's push the image:

 ```
-$ docker push marcodelapierre/python-demo
+$ docker push <your-dockerhub-account>/python-demo
 ```
 {: .bash}